AF-Foysal/banking-application/README.md

 ## Background

-This project is a simple banking API that can create accounts, retrieve account(s) information, update an account's balance through deposit and withdraw functions, and delete users.
+This project is a simple banking API that utilizes the Spring framework.
+It can create accounts, retrieve account(s) information, update an account's balance through deposit and withdraw functions, and delete users.

+This is one of many projects that will document the progression of my utilization and understanding of the Spring framework.

 ## Tools and Frameworks Utilized: